apache/flink/docs/content/docs/dev/python/dependency_management.md

 ```

 <span class="label label-info">Note</span> The archive file will be extracted to the working
-directory of python UDF worker and so you could access the files inside the archive file using
+directory of Python UDF worker and so you could access the files inside the archive file using
 relative path.

 You could also specify the archive files using configuration